 As a requirement of the existing Grand Rapids Project CRMP, MP is required to submit a report every five years that describes the results of a shoreline monitoring survey.
 To date there has been no observable erosion during the monitoring events.
 MP recently completed an erosion survey on July 20, 2021, and, like the previous inspections, there was no observed shoreline erosion.
-This report was filed with FERC on October 4, 2021.
 The 2020 Phase I archaeological survey stated there was no evidence of erosion, slumping, or slope instability around the reservoir shoreline.
 As a result, MP anticipates that continued operation of the Project will not adversely affect geological and soil resources.